yizenglistat/BVCMM4GT/README.md

 # BVCMM4GT: Bayesian Varying Coefficients Mixed Models for Group Testing Data

 This repository contains R/Rcpp programs for the article: **“Bayesian Varying Coefficients Mixed Models for Group Testing Data”** by Yizeng Li and Dewei Wang, which has been submitted for publication.
-Here we also present a single iteration of our Bayesian backfitting algorithm below
+Here we also present a single iteration of our Bayesian backfitting algorithm below (see details in the paper)

 <p align="center">
   <img src="https://github.com/yizenglistat/BVCMM4GT/assets/43308957/6726276b-fe38-4ad0-95f4-7e0367c528d3" alt="Your Image Description">